 Proactively engaging key stakeholders is critical to the success of the National Verifier.

 Stakeholder feedback helps USAC understand the implications of the decisions we make for those who interact with the National Verifier regularly.

-To best assist stakeholders, USAC has implemented a comprehensive training plan for service providers as the National Verifier has launched.
+To best assist service providers, USAC has implemented a comprehensive training plan as the National Verifier has launched.
 Training content includes: